Uri Lubrani

 Uriel Lubrani (אורי לוברני; October 7, 1926 – March 5, 2018) was an Israeli diplomat and military official.
-In 1964, he joined the diplomatic corps of the Foreign Ministry, and was appointed ambassador to Uganda and non-resident ambassador to Burundi and Rwanda, serving until 1967.
+In 1964, he joined the diplomatic corps of the Foreign Ministry and was appointed ambassador to Uganda and non-resident ambassador to Burundi and Rwanda, serving until 1967.
 From 1967 to 1971, he was ambassador to Ethiopia.

-From 1973 to 1978, he was head of the Israeli diplomatic mission in Iran, with the rank of ambassador.
+From 1973 to 1978, he was ambassador to the Imperial State of Iran.

 Biography

 Uri Lubrani was born in Haifa.
 He was the only son of Aaron and Rose Lubrani.
 He attended the Hebrew Reali School.

 In 1944, he joined the Haganah, and served in the Palmach.
 He assisted in Aliyah Bet operations to smuggle illegal Jewish immigrants into Palestine, and in 1946, was sent to southern France to command a Haganah training camp for volunteers from English-speaking countries willing to fight for the Jewish cause.
 He returned with one such group to fight in the 1948 Arab-Israeli War, in which he served as an intelligence officer in the 7th Armored Brigade and Yiftach Brigade of the Israel Defense Forces.
 Lubrani died on March 5, 2018, from natural causes in Tel Aviv at the age of 91.